jorritfolmer/puppet-splunk/README.md

 ### Example 3:

-One deployment/license server, one search head, and two indexers.
+This example deploys one deployment/license server, one search head, and two indexers.
 Note that for the search head to add the indexer as its search peer, the indexer needs to be running **before** the search head manifest is executed.
-This means that you'll have to manage intra-node dependencies manually or through an orchestration tool like Terraform.
+This means that you'll have to manage intra-node dependencies manually or through an orchestration tool like Terraform or Ansible.

 ![Splunk topology with indexer, search head and deployment server](https://raw.githubusercontent.com/jorritfolmer/puppet-splunk/master/example3.png)